duglin/xreg-github/README.md

   model from the DB

 - pagination
+- have DB generate the COLLECTIONcount attributes so people can query over them and we don't need the code to calculate them
 - add checks for valid obj/map key names in new validation funcs ****
 - support multiple resources/versions in POSTs
 - support overriding spec defined attributes - like "format"